DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-01-16-IoTlecture.md

 3. It could be that your soldering is not well done.

 In addition, sometimes this problem disappears when you re-upload, if your Port is chosen correctly.

+## Validation
+Before you move forward, I strongly recommend you to go through the cases from [the official guideline][1] to see if your setup is all correct.

 ## Activity 2: Test one sensor